-Writing a thank you has become a bit of lost art.
+Writing a thank-you has become a bit of a lost art.
 We have provided a few tips to help along the way.

 If the giver presented the gift personally, mention something you remember from your visit.
 Then thank them for the perfect gift they took the time to bring by describing it and how ideal it is for you.